Parent of a British Child Visa Refusal

 The first step will be to complete an appeal form and lodge an appeal within 28 days of receiving your decision if you are outside the UK.

-If your appeal is refused, then you can challenge the decision by the way of Judicial Review (JR).
+If your appeal is refused, then you can challenge the decision by way of Judicial Review (JR).

 What is Judicial Review (JR)?